About The Duchess of Sussex

 The Duchess has a longstanding track record of working in the space of women’s empowerment both in her local community as well as abroad.
 She has been involved with several other projects in this sector, including a project whilst at university which provided prom dresses for young women in underprivileged areas.
 In recent years, The Duchess has travelled to India and Rwanda working on projects to mobilise women in challenging or marginalised situations to see their full potential.

 The Duchess was proud to become Patron of Smart Works, which helps long term unemployed and vulnerable women regain the confidence they need to succeed at job interviews, return to employment and transform their lives.
 The Duchess has regularly conducted private visits to Smart Works and has worked with many women who have benefited from the charity’s support, helping them through coaching and interview preparation.

 The Duchess has long understood the connection between animals and community welfare and has supported various animal rescue centres in Los Angeles.
 The Duchess was proud to be announced as Patron of Mayhew in January 2019.

 Mayhew is an animal welfare charity working to improve the lives of dogs, cats and people in communities both in London and internationally and looks for innovative ways to reduce the number of animals in need through pro-active community and educational initiatives and preventative veterinary care.

 The Association of Commonwealth UniversitiesWebsite: www.acu.ac.uk

 Inter-university network comprising around 500 academic institutions around the Commonwealth.Region: InternationalMembers of the Royal Family:The Duchess of Sussex, Patron

-The Duchess of Sussex, Vice-President, The Queen's Commonwealth Trust
+The Duke of Sussex, President, The Queen's Commonwealth Trust

 Her Majesty The Queen, Patron